igomrod/fh-poc/index.md

 ### Upload the document

-Upload a PDF document and it will be comapred to master document bellow
+Upload a PDF document and it will be compared to master document bellow.